 This section shows the frontage of Leicester Central Station in about 1910, a tour around the station in the late 1960s, just before closure, and also an aerial photograph of the station site from the 1930s.

-Coloured postcard, posted in 1910, showing the original ornate frontage of Leicester Central station.
+Coloured postcard, posted in 1910, showing the original ornate frontage of Leicester Central station and a passing tram.

 The majority of the photographs of Leicester Central Station below were taken on 4th August 1967, about 2 years before closure.

 The frontage of Leicester Central Station.

 The port cochère, with the booking hall through the entry on the left.